bondms/bondms.github.io/_posts/2018-02-04-filesystem-iteration.md

 bash: -c: line 1: syntax error: unexpected end of file
 ```

-The ```bash``` command string attempts to handle special characters within file names by enclosing the name within single quotes, but this doesn't work when a single quote character is present in the file name.
+The ```bash``` command string attempts to handle special characters within filenames by enclosing the name within single quotes, but this doesn't work when a single quote character is present in the filename.

 ### Failure to correctly report an error